johnko/delugefs/README.md

 ## Known Issues

 - Files over ~4GB are not stored (and their zero-length stubs cannot be deleted). [@keredson](https://github.com/keredson) believes this is due to an int vs. long incompatibility with libtorrent, but hasn't confirmed.
+- hardlink and symlink fails
+- set ctime/mtime on a file fails
+- set owner fails, but doesn't error
+- set permission fails, but doesn't error

 # Basic Algorithm